 If your child has other conditions present with Tourette's syndrome then it is important that these should also be treated and managed well.

 The use of surgery in Tourette's syndrome is only recommended for people with severe symptoms who do not respond to other treatment.
 Deep brain stimulation using electrodes implanted into the brain has produced encouraging results in limited trials.
 However, more research is needed to see whether it is safe to be used more generally.
+Botulinum toxin (Botox®) injections are sometimes used for individual tics, but need to be repeated regularly.

 What is the outlook (prognosis)?